ls1intum/Themis/docs/admin/deployment.rst

 Domains and ports:
-Traefik listens on the domain `https://ios2223cit.ase.cit.tum.de/ <https://ios2223cit.ase.cit.tum.de/>`_ on the ports 80 (HTTP) and 443 (HTTPS).
+Traefik listens on the URL `https://ios2223cit.ase.cit.tum.de/ <https://ios2223cit.ase.cit.tum.de/>`_ on the ports 80 (HTTP) and 443 (HTTPS).
 However, it redirects all incoming traffic from port 80 to port 443 to ensure a secured connection.
 For the HTTPS connection, it uses a SSL/TLS certificate from the TUM Rechnerbetriebsgruppe.